zerkalica/hyper-config/README.md

   * getByTag(string): return array with config parts, marked by tag

 ## Overview
-  &<path> - link to parts of config
+  ~<path> - link to parts of config
-  &{path} - replacement macro string
+  ~{path} - replacement macro string
-  &disable - command to delete this config object branch
+  ~disable - command to delete this config object branch
   @tag - array of tag names, group by provided tag names

 ```json